Tusamarco/proxy_sql_tools/readme.md

  * wsrep_ready
  * wsrep_provider
  * wsrep_segment
+ * Number of nodes in by segment
+ * Retry loop

-Number of nodes in by segment If a node is the only one in a segment, the check will behave accordingly.
+If a node is the only one in a segment, the check will behave accordingly.
 IE if a node is the only one in the MAIN segment, it will not put the node in OFFLINE_SOFT when the node become donor to prevent the cluster to become unavailable for the applications.
 As mention is possible to declare a segment as MAIN, quite useful when managing prod and DR site.